blaenk/site/input/notes/vue.markdown

 vm.items.splice(newLength);
 ```

-Vue also _cannot_ detect property addition or deletion.
-This is why Vue cannot allow dynamically adding new root-level reactive properties.
-This _is_ possible to do on existing objects via `Vue.set`:
+Vue also _cannot_ detect property addition or deletion, which is why all data properties must be defined upfront, even if to empty values.
+This also is why Vue cannot allow dynamically adding new root-level reactive properties.
+This _is_ possible to do on existing objects via `Vue.set()`:

 ``` javascript
 Vue.set(vm.someObject, 'newProperty', someValue);